-The United States of America is the world’s third largest and populous country.
-It has the largest and most technologically powerful economy in the world,with a per capita GDP of $48,100 and total market value of $15.6 trillion.
-The United States gained its independence in 1776 when it successful defeated the British during the Revolutionary war.
-Overtime, the U.S would have a number of internal conflicts, most notably the Civil War from 1861-1865 and Civil Rights Movement from 1958-1968, but has remained a stable democratic state.
+The United States of America, the world's third largest country, gained its independence in 1776 when it defeated the British in the Revolutionary War.
+It has since become one of the largest and most technologically powerful economies in the world.
+Aside from a number of internal conflicts, including the Civil War (1861-1865) and the Civil Rights Movement of the 1960s, the U.S. has remained a stable democratic state.

 See where Heifer is working around the world to end hunger.